-This article used to be one of the poorly-written ones, as it originated from an outdated version of the Kroger shopping center across from Southwest Parkway.
-Today, it's only a nail salon, but an aerial shows that this building predated the entire shopping center across the street as well as many other buildings along that stretch.
-It was built in the late 1970s (with the 1980 phone book having it), as Pelican's Wharf, an upscale-leaning steak-and-seafood eatery not unlike a nicer chain restaurant (but still cheap enough so that college students could afford to eat there).
+Today, 2500 Texas Avenue South is only a nail salon, but an aerial shows that this building predated the entire shopping center across the street as well as many other buildings along that stretch.
+It opened in 1977 as Pelican's Wharf, an upscale-leaning steak-and-seafood eatery with restaurants in other Texas cities (the last location ,in Victoria, closed in 2010) not unlike a nicer chain restaurant (but still cheap enough so that college students could afford to eat there).
 Another detail I picked up from TexAgs, was that although it was waitservice, there was no set waiter/waitress assigned to a table and they shared their tips.

 In 1997, "Royers' College Station Café" opened here.
-Often erroneously written and recorded as "Royder's", it was a spin-off of Royers' Round Top Cafe, an eatery with pies and unique menu offerings has gotten the attention of food TV shows and other sources of press for its food, décor, and the fact that Round Top, Texas is less than 100 people.
+Often erroneously written and recorded as "Royder's", it was a spin-off of Royers' Round Top Cafe, an eatery with pies and unique menu offerings has gotten the attention of food TV shows and other sources of press for its food, décor, and the fact that Round Top, Texas was (in 1998) less than 100 people.
 Of course, in a brief time in the late 1990s, you didn't have to go southwest of Brenham to eat here, as there was a sister store right here, in College Station.

 By 1999, it was gone and it remained that way for several years before NailSpa moved in, which I believe was 2003, though I can't find first-hand sources for such.
 It's a shame a vintage restaurant has to be used this way on a prominent corner, but it is what it is.